DaveBackus/Data_Bootcamp_Book/pandas-input.md

 The easiest way to get data into a Python program is to read it from a file -- a spreadsheet file, for example.
 The word "read" here means take what's in the file and somehow get it into Python so we can do things with it.
 Pandas can read lots of kinds of files:  csv, xls, xlsx, and so on.
 The files can be on our computer or on the internet.
 We'll start with the internet -- there's less ambiguity about the location of the file -- but the same approach works with files on your computer.

 We prefer **csv files** ("comma separated values"), a common data format for serious data people.
 Their simple structure (entries separated by commas) allows easy and rapid input.
-They also avoid some of [the problems](http://www.win-vector.com/blog/2014/11/excel-spreadsheets-are-hard-to-get-right/) of translating Excel files.
+They also avoid some of [the problems](http://www.win-vector.com/blog/2014/11/excel-spreadsheets-are-hard-to-get-right/) with translating Excel files.
 If we have an Excel spreadsheet, we can always save it as a "CSV (Comma delimited) (*.csv)" file.
 Excel will warn us that some features are incompatible with the csv format, but we're generally happy to do it anyway.
 Here's an example of a [raw csv file](https://raw.githubusercontent.com/DaveBackus/Data_Bootcamp/master/Code/Python/test.csv) (pretty basic, eh?) and [this is](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Code/Python/test.csv) (roughly) how it's displayed in Excel.

 **Reading csv files.** It's easy to read csv files with Pandas.
 We'll read one from our GitHub repository to show how it works.
 We like to read data from internet sources like this, especially when the data is automatically updated at the source.
 That's not the case here, but we'll see how easy it is to get this kind of data into Python.
 We read the cleverly-named `test.csv` with the equally clever `read_csv` function in Pandas: